 So now we have four datasets: reviews of Seattle restaurants, reviews of Amsterdam restaurants, key phrases from Seattle restaurants, and key phrases from Amsterdam phrases.
-I pooled the key phrases from the two cities to make one master list of interesting phrases.
+I pooled the key phrases from the two cities to make one combined list of interesting phrases.
 Next, I calculated how many reviews from each city used each interesting phrase.
 That gives us the data below, showing the percentage of reviews by city that mention each phrase.
 This chart includes all the phrases for which 0.5% or more of reviews mentioned the phrase, in at least one of the cities.

 Ok, so that one’s a little overwhelming.
 I didn’t get a lot out of that one.
 I mean, feel free to mouse over it and look at the prevalence of each phrase in each city.
 Apparently Seattle loves the word “crisp?”
 But basically, this was too much data.
 Let’s filter it a little more.